linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </table>
 <br><br>

-To build a narrative, I simply read articles chronologically to see how the story unfolded in time.
-You can look at the url string to skip irrelevant articles (first 6) or use time series analysis to trigger relevant time frames (disucssed later).
-Once you have the list of the urls, stay alert.
-News providers will update information but use the same url but you still get an idea for the news providers who get stories out fast.
-GDELT preserves this aspect.
-However it's important to be aware of <a href="https://en.wikipedia.org/wiki/Participation_bias" target="_blank">participation or non-response bias</a>.
+Finaly, to build a narrative, I simply read articles chronologically to see how the story unfolded in time.
+You can look at the url strings to skip irrelevant articles (first 6) or we could use time series analysis to identify a timeframe when the volume of news increases referencing our CAMEO code and location of interest. <br><br>

+While reviewing the articles, stay alert.
+News providers will update information but use the same url.
+Therefore, some stories will have more information than they had when originally published.
+GDELT preserves the original time of the article but not the content; you should see clues in the text to let you know the article was updated.
+Additonally, it's important to be aware of <a href="https://en.wikipedia.org/wiki/Participation_bias" target="_blank">participation or non-response bias</a>.
 There may be a news provider who did not have its data processed by GDELT, leading to faulty conclusion that one particular news provider is faster than another.
-Be wary of data limitations.<br><br>
+As always, be wary of data limitations.<br><br>

-If you wanted to time enable the entire 200,000+ row data set for time series analysis, it's relatively simple because `gdeltPyR` returns the data in a <a href="https://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe" target="_blank">pandas dataframe.</a>  First you localize the entire dataset to UTC time and then convert it to any timezone using the <a href="http://pytz.sourceforge.net/" target="_blank">Python timezone string of your choice</a>.
+If you wanted to time enable the entire 200,000+ row data set for time series analysis, it's relatively simple because `gdeltPyR` returns the data in a <a href="https://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe" target="_blank">pandas dataframe.</a>  First you would localize the entire dataset to UTC time and then convert it to any timezone offset using the <a href="http://pytz.sourceforge.net/" target="_blank">Python timezone string of your choice</a>.

 ```python
 # example of converting to Los Angeles time.